 Once upon a time in a certain village lived a prominent trader.
 He was wealthy, famous, honorable, and a man of repute.
 He was restless and worried though.
 He could not shed his emotions of fears, of failure, of losing, of the unknown.

 He approached his spiritual master and pleaded, “With your grace, I have everything, yet I am always afraid and worried.
 Please give me wisdom so that I may be peaceful under all circumstances, no matter what.”

 “So, you want to be peaceful under all circumstances?” the guru confirmed.

 “Yes, your holiness.”

-The guru grabbed a piece of sacred bhojapatra, the bark of birch tree, dipped his pen in ink made from vermilion, and scribbled something.
+The guru grabbed a piece of sacred bhojapatra, the bark of a birch tree, dipped his pen in ink made from vermilion and scribbled something.
 He let it dry for a few minutes while he looked at his disciple in the most compassionate way.

 The guru folded the charm and gave it to him.
 “Here, always keep this with you.
 Open this only when you feel your worst fear has come true.”